Ziad-Ashraf-Abdu/smart-lumbar-trainer/smart-lumbar-trainer.md

 ## Validation & Results

-The system's performance was evaluated by comparing real-time sensor data against ground truth kinematics extracted via **Kinovea biomechanical analysis software** [4].
+The system's performance was evaluated,in one subject, by comparing real-time sensor data against ground truth kinematics extracted via the computer vision-based **Kinovea biomechanical analysis software** [4].
 This validation process was performed post-hoc, allowing for a detailed audit of the mathematical relationship between the firmware output and physical movement.

 ### 1. Post-Validation Error Discovery